Skip to content

 See Functions

-SChecker allows the use of the require function to import Lua modules in detection scripts, and module files can only be stored in the rules.d/lib directory.
-Some commonly used functions can be modularized and placed in this lib subdirectory for use in detection scripts.
+SChecker allows the use of the require function to import Lua modules, which must be stored in the rules.d/lib directory.
+You can modularize commonly used functions and place them in this lib subdirectory for use by detection scripts.

 Suppose you create a Lua module common.lua: